cypress-io/circleci-orb/README.md

 **Note ⚠️:** To use CircleCI Orbs in your projects, you need to enable two settings:

-- from organization settings allow using uncertified orbs `Settings -> Security -> Allow uncertified orbs`
+- From organization settings allow using uncertified orbs `Settings -> Security -> Allow uncertified orbs`
-- from the project's settings allow beta features `Settings -> Advanced Settings -> Enable pipelines`
+- From the project's settings allow beta features `Settings -> Advanced Settings -> Enable pipelines`

 See the official [CircleCI documentation](https://circleci.com/docs/2.0/using-orbs/).

 ## Examples

-Each example below should be placed into `circle.yml` or `.circleci/config.yml` file
+Each example below should be placed into `circle.yml` or `.circleci/config.yml` file:

 ### simple